Particular/docs.particular.net/nservicebus/hosting/index_diagnostics_core_[7,).partial.md

 ## Startup diagnostics

-To make troubleshooting easier, diagnostic information is collected during enpoint startup and written to a `.diagnostics` subfolder in the host output directory.
+To make troubleshooting easier, diagnostic information is collected during endpoint startup and written to a `.diagnostics` sub-folder in the host output directory.

 NOTE: By default, the output directory is called `AppDomain.CurrentDomain.BaseDirectory`, except for WebApps where `App_Data` is used instead.